 Since its inception, Integrity Watch Afghanistan has been promoting transparency in the government-run infrastructure projects.
-With establishment of Reconstruction Assessment Program (ReCAP) in August 2015, IWA aims to address the problems in areas where corruption, fraud and waste of public assets are pervasive such as the planning, procurement, disclosure and maintenance of infrastructure projects.
+With establishment of Reconstruction Assessment Program (ReCAP) in August 2015, IWA aims to address the problems in areas where corruption, fraud, and a waste of public assets are pervasive such as the planning, procurement, disclosure, and maintenance of infrastructure projects.
 ReCAP is working towards this goal by collaborating with a United States oversight agency, Special Inspector General for Reconstruction of Afghanistan (SIGAR), through conducting independent assessments of the Afghan public facilities that are funded by United States government.
-In addition, ReCAP is managing the establishment of functional Construction Sector Transparency (CoST) initiative in Afghanistan which would facilitate disclosure of construction project information into the public domain, interpreting the disclosed information, and delivering key messages to the public.

-In support of this vision, the ReCAP program works with governmental oversight entities, donor community, Afghan government and civil society organizations to identify, prosecute and avoid corruption, fraud, waste and negligence in building and maintenance of public construction projects.
-ReCAP performs independent comprehensive engineering evaluations, observatory inspections and specific surveys to highlight the state of public construction projects.
-In addition, ReCAP conducts policy-relevant research to provide government decision makers solutions on how to insitutionalize transparency and integrity in the infrastructures sector.
-Moreover, ReCAP program works closely with civil society organizations to build up a coalition among CSO actors who are active in transparency of construction sector and advocate for change.
+In support of this vision, the ReCAP program works with governmental oversight entities, donor community, the Afghan government and civil society organizations to identify, prosecute and avoid corruption, fraud, waste, and negligence in building and maintenance of public construction projects.
+ReCAP performs independent comprehensive engineering evaluations, observatory inspections, and specific surveys to highlight the state of public construction projects.

-Second major problem in construction sector is the lack of oversight and non-adherence to the contract requirements.
+The second major problem in the construction sector is the lack of oversight and non-adherence to the contract requirements.
 Due to the security challenges, mostly quality assurance process is not regularly or properly performed.
-The donor community has to depend on third party monitoring which leaves them with information that is limited, selected and is prone to falsification.
+The donor community has to depend on third-party monitoring which leaves them with information that is limited, selected and is prone to falsification.

-The third challenge is the lack of proper planning for operation and maintenance both by the donors as well as Afghan government.
+The third challenge is the lack of proper planning for operation and maintenance both by the donors as well as the Afghan government.
 Most projects are either unaffordable or not a priority for Afghan government, yet the donor community funds and implement them.
-The Afghan government on the other hand is not giving sufficient budget and personnel for operating and maintaining the newly built or renovated public facilities.
+The Afghan government, on the other hand, is not giving sufficient budget and personnel for operating and maintaining the newly built or renovated public facilities.